Violation of the Leggett-Garg inequality in photon-graviton conversion: Introduction

 A useful criterion for experimentally identifying nonclassical behavior in physical systems is provided by Bell's inequality~\cite{Bell:1964kc}, which is based on correlations between spatially separated measurements.
 Its violation has been confirmed in numerous experiments~\cite{PhysRevLett.49.91,PhysRevLett.49.1804,Tittel:1998ja,Weihs:1998gy,Rowe:2001kop,Salart:2008bxh}, thereby ruling out classical descriptions based on local realism.
-Extending this concept to temporal correlations leads to the Leggett-Garg inequality (LGI)~\cite{Leggett:1985zz}.
+Bell's inequality has also been considered in cosmology as possible diagnostics of nonclassical correlations in primordial fluctuations~\cite{Ando:2020kdz,Martin:2021znx,Micheli:2022tld,Micheli:2025yux}.
+Extending the concept of Bell's inequality to temporal correlations leads to the Leggett-Garg inequality (LGI)~\cite{Leggett:1985zz}.
 The LGI places an upper bound on correlations obtained from measurements performed on a single system at different times.
 The LGI is derived under two assumptions \cite{Emary:2013wfl}: (i) {\it macroscopic realism} (MR), i.e., the system is always in one of the available states, and (ii) {\it noninvasive measurability} (NIM), i.e., the state can, in principle, be read out without disturbing the subsequent dynamics.
 Both MR and NIM are consistent with our classical intuitions.
 Therefore, a violation of the LGI implies that at least one of these assumptions must fail, providing a clear framework for diagnosing nonclassicality.
 Indeed, LGI tests have been conducted in a wide variety of physical systems, including superconducting qubits~\cite{Palacios-Laloy:2010rdz,Groen:2013uei}, photons~\cite{Goggin:2009rae,Xu:2012ogw,Dressel:2011zz,Suzuki:2012fco,Zhang:2020dva}, and neutrons~\cite{Kreuzgruber:2023hew}.
 Interestingly, LGI violation due to gravitational interactions has also been discussed~\cite{Matsumura:2021tcc}.
+More broadly, theoretical studies of LGI violations in harmonic oscillators and quantum fields have been reported~\cite{Hatakeyama:2023kbv,Tani:2023kjh,Hirotani:2024sos}.
 For a comprehensive review of the LGI, see Ref.~\cite{Emary:2013wfl}.

 Based on these considerations, we focus on the LGI as a potential tool for probing the quantum nature of gravity.
 Specifically, in this paper, we investigate LGI violation in the context of photon-graviton conversion in a magnetic field background~\cite{gertsenshtein1962wave, Raffelt:1987im}.
 If gravitons exist as quantum excitations of gravitational perturbations, interactions mediated by a magnetic field can generate coherent superpositions of photon and graviton states.
 This process can potentially give rise to nonclassical features in temporal correlations, manifested as violations of the LGI.
 The LGI is particularly well suited to such two-level systems exhibiting oscillatory dynamics under time evolution and has been widely discussed from a similar perspective in the context of neutrino oscillations~\cite{Gangopadhyay:2013aha, Formaggio:2016cuh,Gangopadhyay:2017nsn,Blasone:2021mbc,Wang:2022tnr}.